- Final Open Meeting was held online on 26 January 2021

 - D3.3: Large-Scale Test Data Browser — open source prototype, based on existing standards and tools, to browse large amounts of accessibility test results.

-These deliverables are complemented by project management, dissemination, and engagement efforts.
+These deliverables were complemented by project management, dissemination, and engagement efforts.

 How To Participate

-Most of the project work listed above is developed through or in coordination with:
+Most of the project work listed above was developed through or in coordination with: